-Sometimes, it can be tempting to mix prescription and recreational drugs.
-Many people enjoy having a drink after a long week at work, including people who take medications as prescribed by their doctors.
+For many, it can be tempting to mix prescription and recreational drugs.
+Many people enjoy having a drink after a long week at work, even those who take medications as prescribed by their doctors.
 However, alcohol often isn’t a good mix with common prescriptions.
-For example, it can be a bad idea to mix Adderall and alcohol.
+It can be a bad idea to mix Adderall and alcohol.

 How Alcohol Acts in the Body

 In contrast to the stimulant Adderall, alcohol is a depressant.
-Depressants aren’t named based on how they make people feel emotionally.
+Depressants aren’t named based on how they make people feel emotional.
 The name comes from the way they affect the body’s central nervous system.
 Basically, depressants cause activity in the brain to move at a slower pace.
-Apart from alcohol, depressants as a class include drugs like Ambien, Rohypnol, Valium, and Xanax.
-All of these are meant to relax the body and take things down a notch.
+Apart from alcohol, depressants include drugs like Ambien, Rohypnol, Valium, and Xanax.

-When alcohol is absorbed into the body, it has a number of very specific effects on bodily systems.
+When alcohol is absorbed into the body, it has several very specific effects on bodily systems.
 It causes the release of chemicals like serotonin and dopamine.
-This makes people feel good.
 Alcohol also reduces the amount of glutamate in the body.
 Glutamate is a neurotransmitter that helps send signals throughout the brain.
 In fact, it’s located in almost all synapses in the brain.
 Glutamate is excitatory and helps activate transmissions in the brain.
 Finally, alcohol also induces more GABA, which has the opposite function to glutamate.
 GABA causes things to slow down.

 Depressants like alcohol can cause longer reaction times.
 It decreases reflexes and can cause slurred speech.
 Too much of a depressant will go so far as to depress necessary bodily functions like breathing.
 Barbiturates were depressants that were commonly used in the mid-20th century.
 People quickly developed tolerances to these and would increase the amount they took to dangerous levels.
 Overdoses sometimes led to comas or even deaths.
-They have been largely replaced by safer classes of drugs.
+Safer classes of drugs have largely replaced them.
 Depressants can still have serious effects when they’re used to excess.
 In fact, this is one of the reasons that Adderall and alcohol shouldn’t be combined.

 Combining Stimulants and Depressants

 It might seem like using Adderall and alcohol together could provide balance.
-Based on their names, and the ways they work in the body, it can sound like stimulants and depressants help to even each other out.
+Based on their names and how they work in the body, it can sound like stimulants and depressants help to even each other out.
 However, that’s not really true.
 These drugs interact in a more complicated way than their names and effects would suggest.
 One of the most dangerous aspects of combining Adderall and alcohol is that it can cause people to drink more than they otherwise would.

 Mixing Adderall and alcohol can cause serious side effects.
 Together, these drugs can have detrimental consequences for the cardiovascular system.
 An increased risk of heart attack and stroke is seen in people who mix alcohol with Adderall.
 This is true even when the patients have no history of prior heart trouble.
 These cases of myocardial infarctions, or heart attacks, have even been seen in adolescents and young adults who were using Adderall.
 When mixing drugs, there is also always the chance of issues like a seizure.
 Adderall is known to lower what’s known as the convulsion threshold in the body.
 This means that seizures may be more likely while taking Adderall.